SchoolOfCode/node-101-workshop-pizza-and-popcorn/README.md

 👉 2c.
 Create a function called `describeItem`, which should take in an item as a parameter (the argument handed to this function would be an item from our collection).
 The function should `console.log` a message according to how many of the item you have.

 If there's only one of the item in your collection, it should log "I have a `name`.
 Here's what I like about it: `whatILike`".
 If you have more than one of it, the message should log "I have `count` `name`s.
-Here's what I like about them: `whatILike`".
+"School of Code mug"".

 For example, the result of calling the `describeItem` function with the first item in our collection would be:
 _"I have a School of Code mug.
 Here's what I like about it: It has my cute pixel character on it!"_